History Curriculum Leader: Miss G Worrall

 For each of these focussed lessons, there is a Progression in Skills document which outlines the expectation of learning in each year group as the child progresses through the school.

-Below is a copy of the progression in skills in History.
+Below is a copy of the progression in skills, knowledge & vocabulary in History:

 · are inspired by the History Curriculum and want to learn more.